 (2) Where this subsection applies, sections 57ZJ, 57ZL, 57ZN and 57ZP have effect as if—

-(a) references to adoption or placement for adoption were references to placement of a child under section 22C of the Children Act 1989 with a local authority foster parent who has been
+(a) references to adoption or placement for adoption were references to placement of a child under section 22C of the Children Act 1989 with

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Existing user?
 Sign-in

 Take a free trial

 Public inquiry procedureThe procedure by which a public inquiry is conducted will vary significantly from one inquiry to the next.
 Even for inquiries established under the Inquiries Act 2005 (IA 2005), the associated inquiry rules are not particularly prescriptive as to how they ought to be

 Traditional procurement of construction contractsThis Practice Note provides a basic explanation of traditional procurement in construction.
 It looks at why this type of procurement is used and also considers particular issues to take into account when choosing to follow this procurement route.When

 Arbitration agreements—definition, purpose and interpretationThis Practice Note considers the nature and scope of arbitration agreements with a particular focus on arbitration agreements pursuant to the law of England and Wales, although it also discusses the concept from an international